martazarantonello/RDM_analysis/README.md

 1. Create a `data/` folder in the project root if it doesn't exist.
 2. Download the following files and save them in `data/`.
 Please do not create separate folders within the data folder.
-> For delays, please look up "NWR Historic Delay Attribution".
+> For delays, please search "NWR Historic Delay Attribution".
 Under "data files", you will find .zip files named, for example "202324.zip" for a complete set of one year data.
 Once you extract all, you will find data files named as :
    - `Transparency_23-24_P12.csv`
    - `Transparency_23-24_P13.csv`
    - `Transparency_24-25_P01.csv`